apsai/horizon-detection/README.md

 ### Assumptions

 - Test image folder has the same directory and naming structure as provided input images.
 Images are all `.jpg` and if metrics are desired, there'll be a `ground_truth.json` file provided.
-- All images are 3 channels, from the same sensor, orientation, and are in the RGB colorspace.
+- All images are 3 channels, from the same sensor, and are in the RGB colorspace.
-- This approach has not been tested against any other image angles and might not be altitude invariant.
-- Images are all taken during the day.
-- Images are all similar resolution.
-- While there is a Gaussian filter in use, this algorithm may not be resilient to excessive noise.
-- The horizon is never entirely water.
-- The horizon is always a horizontal line and all test images shall be oriented as such.

 ### Algorithm